 It is important to consider the plausibility of the different selection pathways, both statistically (for example, through methods such as bounds and parameter searches) and biologically.
-Such considerations will ensure that data interpretation is at least robust to known biases of unknown magnitude, and policy decisions are based on the best interpretation of the scientific evidence.
-Indeed, in consideration of the benefits that ACE-i/ARBs have on the cardio-respiratory system, current guidelines should continue to recommend use of these drugs until there is sufficiently reliable scientific evidence against this (85,86).
+Such considerations will ensure that data interpretation is at least robust to known biases of unknown magnitude, and that policy decisions are based on the best interpretation of the scientific evidence.
+Indeed, in consideration of the benefits that ACE-i/ARBs have on the cardio-respiratory system, current guidelines have continued to recommend use of these drugs until there is sufficiently reliable scientific evidence against this (99,100).

 Box 3.
 Factors influencing being tested in UK Biobank

-In April 2020, General Practices across the UK released primary care data on COVID-19 testing for linkage to the participants in the UK Biobank project (87,88) and analyses are already appearing (89).
+In April 2020, General Practices across the UK released primary care data on COVID-19 testing for linkage to the participants in the UK Biobank project (101,102) and results from analyses are already appearing (103).
 Of the 486,967 participants, 1,410 currently have data on COVID-19 testing.
 While it may be tempting to look for factors that influence whether an individual tests positive, it is crucial to evaluate the potential that those tested are not a random sample of the UK-Biobank participants (who are themselves not a random sample of the UK population).

 We examined 2,556 different characteristics for association with whether or not a UK Biobank participant had been tested for COVID-19.
 There was very large enrichment for associations (Figure 2), with 811 of the phenotypes (32%) giving rise to a false discovery rate < 0.05.
 These associations involved a wide range of traits, including measures of frailty, medications used, genetic principal components, air pollution, socio-economic status, hypertension and other cardiovascular traits, anthropometric measures, psychological measures, behavioural traits, and nutritional measures.
-A full list of all traits assessed and their associations with whether a participant had COVID-19 test data are available in Supplementary Table 1.
-The first genetic principal component, which relates to major ethnic groups, was one of the strongest associations with being tested, which may have implications for understanding the association of race on testing positive for COVID-19 (89).
+A full list of all traits assessed and their associations with whether a participant had COVID-19 test data is available in Supplementary Table 1.
+The first genetic principal component, which relates to global ancestral groups, was one of the strongest associations with being tested, which may have implications for interpreting ethnicity differences in COVID-19 test results (103).

 We can not know the actual COVID-19 prevalence amongst all participants, but if it is different from the prevalence amongst those tested, then every one of the traits listed above could be associated with COVID-19 in the dataset solely due to collider bias, or at least the magnitude of those associations could be biased as a result.
-The fact that the UK Biobank data are already a non-random sample of the UK population further complicates the matter (30).
+The fact that the UK Biobank data are already a non-random sample of the UK population further complicates the matter (16).

-Ideally, inverse-probability weighted regressions would be performed to minimise any such bias.
-However, because we can not know the COVID-19 status of participants outside the tested group (sampling fractions), such weights will be impossible to calculate without strong assumptions that are currently untestable (53).
-Inverse-probability-weighting also depends on the selection model being correctly specified, including that all characteristics predicting selection (that are related to variables in the analysis model) have been included, and in the right functional form.
+Ideally, inverse-probability weighted regressions would be performed to minimise any such bias, as illustrated in the Supplementary Note.
+However, because we cannot know whether participants outside of the tested group had COVID-19 (i.e. the ‘sampling fractions’), such weights cannot be calculated without strong assumptions that are currently untestable (104).
+Inverse probability weighting also depends on the selection model being correctly specified, including that all characteristics predicting selection (that are related to variables in the analysis model) have been included, and in the right functional form.
 As with unmeasured confounding, there is always the possibility of having unmeasured selection factors.